Staal scores in OT, Hurricanes beat Lightning in Game 3

 TAMPA, Fla.
 (AP) — Jordan Staal scored on a power play at 5:57 of overtime to give the Carolina Hurricanes a 3-2 victory over the Tampa Bay Lightning on Thursday night in Game 3 of the second-round series.

-Staal scored with Tampa Bay’s Nikita Kucherov serving a penalty for holding the stick.
-Carolina cut Tampa Bay’s series lead to 2-1, with Game 4 on Saturday.
+Staal deflected Sebastien Aho’s shot with Tampa Bay’s Nikita Kucherov serving a penalty for holding the stick to cut Tampa Bay’s series lead to 2-1.

 Carolina coach Rob Brind’Amour changed goaltenders, opting for Petr Mrazek after Alex Nedeljkovic started the first eight games of the playoffs.
 Mrazek stopped 35 shots.

+“He was good,’’ Brind’Amour said.
+“Did I expect him to be like that?
+I didn’t really know what to expect, to be honest with you, he’d been out for so long.
+But he’s a battler.’’

-Sebastien Aho and Brett Pesce also scored also scored for Carolina.
+Brett Pesce and Aho also scored for Carolina.

+“Feels great obviously, but at the same time, it was only our first win in the series,’’ said Aho, who finished with three points.
+“We just have to keep going to Game 4 and just do it over and over again and trust our system.
+But it obviously feels good to win.’’

-Brayden Point and Alex Killorn had power-play goals for Tampa Bay.
+Brayden Point and Alex Killorn had power-play goals for Tampa Bay, which outshot the Hurricanes 37-27.

+“We did everything we wanted to do tonight except score one more goal than they did,’’ Lightning oach Jon Cooper said.
+“A lot of the things we put in place the players implemented and I thought they did a hell of a job.
+We just came up one short.’’

 The Hurricanes did something they were unable to do in the opening two games on home ice — score first.